iosdecal/ios-decal-hw2/README.md

   - [ ] c.
 Support multiplication between single-digit integers
   - [ ] d.
 Support division between any two integers

-### 3. Intermediate Operations (See `IntermediateCalcUITests`)
+### 3. Intermediate Operations (See `IntermediateCalcUITests`) TODO: optional?
   - [ ] a.
 Consecutive operations will update `resultLabel` as though the `=` button was pressed prior (after pressing the buttons [`1`,`+`,`2`,`+`] `resultLabel` should read `3`.
 Then, after pressing [`4`, `=`], `resultLabel` should read `7`)
   - [ ] b.
 Support successive addition and subtraction operations on integers
   - [ ] c.
 Support valid sequences of operations on integers (pressing [`2`,`+`, `-`, `\`, `*`, `3`,`=`] should produce `6`)

-### 4. Advanced Operations (See `AdvancedCalcUITests`)
+### 4. Advanced Operations (See `AdvancedCalcUITests`) TODO: optional?
   - [ ] a.
 Division produces `Double`s instead of `Int`s where appropriate
   - [ ] b.
 Display an `Int` when the `Double` result is equivalent to an `Int` of valid size
   - [ ] c.
 Support the entry and operations of `Decimal`s (see the `prettyOutput` computed property in `BaseExtension`)
   - [ ] d.
 (Optional) Support Scientific Notation for very large or very small results (`1000000 * 25 -> 2.5e7`, `9 / 4000000 -> 2.25e-6`)

-### Bells & Whistles
+### Other Bells & Whistles (OPTIONAL)
 1. Make the calculator look more aesthetic (update buttons styles)
 2. Add a landscape view like the iOS calculator
 3. Present an [alert](https://developer.apple.com/reference/uikit/uiviewcontroller/1621428-popoverpresentationcontroller) if user performs an invalid action (e.g. divides by zero)

 ## Grading

 Grading is primarily based on your app's functionality (as determined by the autograder).
-We have provided samples of 13/16 autograder test cases in the [*UITests group](https://github.com/iosdecal/ios-decal-hw2/tree/master/SwiftCalc/SwiftCalcUITests) as a way for you to test your app as you build it out.
+We have provided autograder test cases in the [*UITests group](https://github.com/iosdecal/ios-decal-hw2/tree/master/SwiftCalc/SwiftCalcUITests) as a way for you to test your app as you build it out.
 Following the specs outlined in this README will ensure you pass the remaining 3 hidden test cases.
 You will be given 1 point for every set of tests you passed.
 Note that if you don't pass Required Behaviors, your tests will fail against the autograder.

-The total score is out of 4, and students with the top submissions are eligible to receive one extra-credit point (5/4).
-These students have the option to have their resumes refered to Apple Univeristy recruiting.

 ## Video Demos